 Recommended Dietary Allowances

 Teenage girls needs to eat a healthy diet that meets requirements for all nutrients to maintain a normal blood pressure.
 Depending upon their activity level, the Dietary Guidelines for Americans recommends that teenage females between the ages of 14 to 18 years consume between 1,800 to 2,400 calories per day.
 The guidelines further recommend that 45 to 65 percent of the total calories come from carbohydrates, 25 to 35 percent from fat and 10 to 30 percent from protein.
+These can be simply tracked on an app like MyPlate.
 Some other nutrients that your teen needs on a daily basis include 700 micrograms of vitamin A, 15 micrograms of vitamin D, 1,300 milligrams of calcium, 15 milligrams of iron and less than 2,300 milligrams of sodium.

 Diet For Low Blood Pressure